DiegoMontiGCP/terraform-gcp-templates/modules/subnet/README.md

 ### Subnet Inputs

 The subnets variable is a list of maps, where each map object represent an individual subnet.
-Each subnet has the following inputs [usage example](../examples)
+Each subnet has the following inputs [usage example](../../examples):
-The subnets list contains maps, where each object represents a subnet.
-Each map has the following inputs (please see examples folder for additional references):

 | Name                         | Description                                                                                                     |  Type  |         Default          | Required |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------- | :----: | :----------------------: | :------: |